Best Big Bear Hikes: For Beginners & Experienced

 Big Bear Pro Tips

-Pro Tip 2: If it snowed more than 6 inches, wait a few days for some of the snow to melt.
-Anything above six inches on the trail may be too deep for hiking and is probably better suited for snowshoeing.
-I sank up to my waist in the snow at Castle Rock.
-I learned the hard way.
+Pro Tip 2: If Big Bear receives more than 6 inches of snow, wait a few days for some of the snow to melt before visiting.
+Snow above six inches may be too deep for hiking and is probably better suited for snowshoeing.
+I once sank up to my waist at the Castle Rock trailhead.

-Pro Tip 3: When you plan a snow hike, please do yourself a favor and invest in microspikes.
-I can’t recommend enough how much of a difference they make, even for the easy Woodland Trail.
+Pro Tip 3: When planning a snow hike, please do yourself a favor and invest in microspikes.
+I can’t recommend enough how much of a difference they make.
 We use these right here and have never looked back.

 Woodland Trail is the easiest hike at Big Bear, making it ideal for the whole family.
 The woodsy trail features beautiful views of the lake and Snow Summit Resort.